As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 - Western Region

-The ADT is a coast-to-coast trail that stretches from the shores of Delaware and Cape Henlopen State Park to California’s Point Reyes National Seashore, one of the wildest and beautiful places along the California coast for a total distance exceeding 6000 miles!
+The ADT is a coast-to-coast trail that stretches from the shores of Delaware and Cape Henlopen State Park to California’s Point Reyes National Seashore, one of the wildest and most beautiful places along the California coast for a total distance exceeding 6000 miles!

 I would recommend this particular trail for those who are looking at doing an extended hike in one go rather than multiple shorter section hikes or day trips.

-The Great Western Loop Trail starts off by going through Arizona into New Mexico then up towards Colorado before moving into central so expect to spend 18 months 24 month time period completing all sections.
+The Great Western Loop Trail starts off by going through Arizona into New Mexico then up towards Colorado before moving into central so expect to spend 18 months and 24 month time period completing all sections.

 If that intimidates you though you can also break down sectional parts depending on how much people have free time during the year when available